 Comfort to Carry

-At 16.9 ounces the Petzl Sum'tec is about 2-4 ounces heavier than most other general mountaineering axes but remains lighter than the Black Diamond Venom and most other modular axes on the market.
-So while it isn't super light, for having an interchangeable reverse curve pick, a CEN-T rated shaft, and a slider pommel, it is light for what it is.
+It is about 2-4 ounces heavier than most other general mountaineering axes but remains lighter than the Black Diamond Venom and many other modular axes on the market.
+While it isn't super light, it does feature an interchangeable reverse curve pick, a CEN-T rated shaft, and a slider pommel.

-The Sum'tec is a stellar ice axe for moderate to difficult mountaineering and alpine routes that blurs the line between an ice axe and an ice tool.
-It's weight and price mean it might be a little heavier or a little on the expensive side for climbers who tend to stick only to easier or moderate mountaineering routes, but the Sum'tec remains a viable option for even those routes.
+The Sum'Tec is the best option for folks who want a more technical ice axe or a lighter-weight ice tool for moderate routes.
+The Sum'Tec is stellar for a wide-range of mountaineering and alpine routes that truly blur the line between an ice axe and an ice tool.
+It can be used independently for basic glacier climbs, provides security on steeper snow routes, and can be used as a pair for steep alpine climbs, moderate alpine, and waterfall ice.
+Its weight and price mean it might be a little overkill for climbers who tend to stick to easier mountaineering routes and simple glacier climbs; however, a few ounces aside, the Sum'Tec remains a viable option for those routes.